Länsimetro: Construction

 The work started in January 2010 with the extension of the tunnels at the Ruoholahti metro station, and rock blasting in Espoo commenced in August 2010.
 All contracts for tunneling and station building were signed in December 2011, and rock blasting reached 50% completion in July 2012.
 The excavation of the first stations began in 2012.

 The excavation work on the tunnels was completed on 27 February 2014, while the fitting out of the tunnels and construction of the stations was ongoing.
 The last of the tracks were laid in Matinkylä in December 2015.

 In January 2014, the estimated date of opening for service was pushed back to autumn 2016 at the earliest.
-While physical construction was complete in schedule, there were numerous other problems, with automatization, project schedules, project leadership and safety systems.
-Not enough time was scheduled for safety system integration tests, which then failed, causing delay.
+While physical construction was completed on schedule, there were numerous other problems with automatization, project schedules, project leadership and safety systems.
+Not enough time was scheduled for safety system integration tests, which then failed, causing delays.
 There was poor workmanship with track installation.
 Rock dust was left behind from blasting and was not cleaned.
 Doors were substandard.
 There was poor communication from the cities via Länsimetro and the main contractor Sweco to the building contractors.
 The general manager of the project was fired.
 A report detailing the reasons for the failures was written, but was not released due to "advice from lawyers".

 The second phase

-On 3 February 2014, the city board of Espoo decided to propose to the city council constructing a continuation of the new line to Kivenlahti, with the proviso that the Finnish state would commit to paying 30% of the construction costs.
-This continuation would run entirely within Espoo, and would serve five new stations.
-On 24 February 2014, the Espoo city council approved the proposal by a vote of 65 to 10.
+On 3 February 2014, the city board of Espoo proposed to the city council an extension of the new line to Kivenlahti, on the condition that the Finnish state would commit to paying 30% of the construction costs.
+This extension would run entirely within Espoo, and would serve five new stations.
+On 24 February 2014, Espoo city council approved the proposal by a vote of 65 to 10.

-Starting the construction of the second phase immediately after the conclusion of the first phase has been calculated to save about 130 million euros, compared to a five-year delay between the construction of the two phases.
-The estimated cost of the second phase was in 2013 €801 million.
+It was estimated that starting the construction of the second phase immediately after the conclusion of the first phase would save about 130 million euros, compared to a five-year delay between the construction of the two phases.
+The estimated cost of the second phase was €801 million in 2013.

-According to HSL, when the extension to Kivenlahti opened, lines M1 and M2 extended to Kivenlahti (Kivenlahti-Vuosaari/Mellunmäki) and line M2 will run to Matinkylä (Matinkylä-Mellunmäki).
+According to HSL, when the extension to Kivenlahti opened, lines M1 and M2 would reach Kivenlahti (Kivenlahti-Vuosaari/Mellunmäki) and line M2 would run to Matinkylä (Matinkylä-Mellunmäki).

-These are the stations of new extension (all stations in Espoo; Swedish station names in parentheses):
+The stations of the new extension include (Swedish station names in parentheses):